-Face-to-face talks were found to have a high correlation with the effectiveness of the government organisation's working relationship with other parties.
+Face-to-face talks were found to have a high correlation with the effectiveness of the public sector organisation's working relationship with other parties.
 One common behaviour observed from successful alliancing projects or projects using relationship management is frequent, frank, face-to-face talks between parties.
 Issues or foreseeable problems are often resolved before conflicts arise, allowing relationships between parties to be nurtured and sustained.
-This is the essence of relationship management.
-One interviewee pointed out face-to-face talks or meetings as being an issue for project teams due to distance between parties, physical meetings are not feasible and telephone conferences are used instead.
-With today's technology, one suggestion to achieve some of the benefits of face-to-face talks is to carry out video conferencing or use netmeeting® or similar via the internet.
-Although physical presence does not exist, these technologies do allow behaviour or body language of the other party to be observed.
+This is the essence of relational contracting.
+One interviewee pointed out that where face-to-face communication or meetings are an issue for project teams due to distance, and physical meetings are not feasible, the telephone conferences are used instead.
+With today's technology, one suggestion to achieve some of the benefits of face-to-face communication is to carry out video conferencing or use the likes of internet software programs such Netmeeting®.
+If physical presence does not exist, these technologies do allow behaviour or body language to be observed.
 Of particular importance is the role of external consultants in this process and attention should be applied to bringing them into this loop.

-A very strong correlation is found between consensus and quality of communication, indicating there is a higher degree of agreement in situations when it is easier to get ideas across, whereas a positive correlation is found between difficulty getting in touch and hindered performance in Other Units.
+A very strong correlation is found between consensus and quality of communication, indicating there is a higher level of agreement in situations where it is easier to get ideas across, whereas a positive correlation is found between difficulty getting in touch and hindered performance in Other Units.
 This is purely a consequence of the nature of construction in that all works are inter-related.
-For example, there being a problem on the quality of concrete, consent is required from the person-in-charge from the department.
-Should the person not able to be reached in a day, work will then be delayed for one day and so on.
+For example, if there is a problem with the quality of concrete on site, consent is required from the person-incharge from the department.
+If that person canot be reached in a day, work will therefore be delayed for one day and so on.
 Quality of information flow has always been crucial in the project team.
-Such is again confirmed by the positive correlation between difficulty in getting ideas across and frequency of dispute, suggesting a poor quality of communication often leads to a higher frequency of dispute.
+This is again confirmed by the positive correlation between difficulty in getting ideas across and frequency of dispute, suggesting a poor quality of communication often leads to a higher frequency of dispute.
 All of these issues have surfaced as anecdotal evidence in case studies and reinforce the issue of face-to-face meetings.

-Significant correlations are found between variability of resource flow and This suggests that a higher degree of official standardisation of relationship. communication channels and standard operating procedures, rules and policies, a higher uniformity of resource flows may well in fact lead to a higher frequency of interruptions and problems encountered in transferring work objects and materials between parties.
+Significant correlations are found between variability of resource flow and standardisation of relationships.
+This suggests that there is a higher degree of official communication channels and standard operating procedures, rules and policies, and that a higher uniformity of resource flows may well in fact lead to a higher frequency of interruptions and problems encountered in transferring work objects and materials between parties.
 A more formal and standardised relationship does not necessarily lead to more uniform resource flows.
-More problems or interruptions might well be encountered (the view was expressed that not everything can be "solved" or "clarified" or "problems reduced" by having everything down in black and white, in fact the opposite attitude pertains.
-The number of rules and procedures does not run in parallel with improved relationships).
-Thus, these findings back up the observations on organisational culture and organisation mode - a task culture and developmental group mode fit the needs of a project based organisation, albeit a temporary multi-intraorganisation, rather than the role culture and systematised mode which appear to be evident as the predominant cultures in the organisation.
-A theme that has emerged in this survey research and in the case studies is that the organisation's management of its own clients, the temporary multi-intra-organisation that is imposed on it during projects, is a key issue in the whole project delivery process.
+More problems or interruptions might well be encountered.
+The view was expressed that not everything can be "solved" or "clarified" or "problems reduced" by having everything down in black and white, in fact the opposite attitude pertains.
+The number of rules and procedures does not run in parallel with improved relationships.
+Thus, these findings support the observations on organisational culture and organisation mode - a task culture and developmental group mode fit the needs of a project based organisation, albeit a temporary multi-intra-organisation, rather than the role culture and systematised mode which appear to be evident as the predominant cultures in the organisation.
+A theme that has emerged, both in this survey research and in the case studies, is that the organisation's management of its own clients, the temporary multi-intra-organisation, is a key issue in the whole project delivery process.